yowainwright/yowainwright.github.io/drafts/2019-01-22-let-the-dream-live.md

 ## Synopsis

 Dreams and goals are differing thought types.
-They arey closely related but different.
+They are closely related but different!
 Goals are broken down with action items.
 Dreams are ideas without action items.
-When a person communicates an dream, it should be listened to and encouraged.
+When a person communicates a dream, it should be listened to and encouraged.
 Dreams offer people an outlet from the structure and demand of everyday life.
 When a person communicates goal, questioning it's action items can help greatly in achieving success.
-Others may see flaws or opportunities for improvement.
-The subtle difference between dreams and goals are subjects of much human unhappiness in their most important relationships.
+Others may see flaws or opportunities for improvement in goals.
+The subtle difference between dreams and goals are subjects of much unhappiness to humans in their most important relationships.

 ## Dreams (Daydreams) Are Important to Human Happiness

-Everyday life can seem mundane living in our own skin every day.
+Everyday life is mundane living in our own skin every day!
 Dreams assist in allowing us to escape our everyday life.
 We explore ideas, places, and things that are not realistic in the moment.

-An example of a common dream pattern happens when adults go into unionship and begin considering growing a family.
+An example of a common dream pattern happens when adults are in unionship and begin considering growing a family.
 These thoughts demand serious consideration.
-Unsurprisingly with the stress these changes and the sacrafices involved, dreams that seem directly opposed to these changes come up.
-It would be hard to go into building a family without considering the freedom of singularity so dreaming about another path seems obvious.
+Unsurprisingly with the stress these changes and the sacrafices involve, dreams that seem directly opposed to these changes come up.
+It would be hard to go into building a family without considering the freedom of singularity so dreaming about another path is natural.

 Dreams may not be unrealistic forever but they are until action items are provided to make them achievable, they're feelings that make us feel good or different than reality.